secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 # Field Marketing/Channel Marketing Engagement and GTM Strategy

-GitLab launched its [channel sales program](https://about.gitlab.com/handbook/resellers/) in April 2020.

-As part of that program, each Channel Account Manager (CAM) will have a maximum of 3-5 Select Channel partners for [P0 and P1 regions](https://about.gitlab.com/handbook/marketing/localization/#priority-countries).
+WIP TO BE UPATED based on FY24.

 The complete list of Select Channel Partners are identified in SFDC [here](https://gitlab.my.salesforce.com/00O4M000004aSq6). (*Please note, SFDC is the SSOT for our roster of Select Partners.)

-GitLab will continuously iterate on Select Partners, so it is a best practice to check the [SFDC list](https://gitlab.my.salesforce.com/00O4M000004aSq6) frequently.
-Each regional Field Marketing Manager should work closely with their CAM to become familiar with the Select Partners within their respective regions and their core competencies.

 In order for a GitLab Partner to reach Select status, the Select Partner must:
 - Have a fully executed Partner contract in place